agalychnica/Fix_models_RAxML/README_fixed_models.md

 0.550303

 filename: frequencies.txt
 contents should  be all listed in a matrix way, were each row of values corresponds to each partition (and follows the order of the partitions as entered with the -q option).
-Each row always has 4 columns, where each value corresponds to p(A), p(C), p(G) and p(T) consecutively.
+Each row always has 4 columns, where each value corresponds to p(A), p(C), p(G) and p(T) respectively.
 It will look like this:

 0.252	0.250	 0.246	  0.252
 0.268	0.227	 0.242    0.263